juliaziqingcai/NSERC-USRA-2019/JULIACOPY/Currently_Active_Code/NN3/README.txt

-README:		For all files related to the modified Box Version of the
+README:		For all files related to the modified 3D Version of the
 		Simple Randomized Algorithm approach to the Nearest Neighbor Problem as presented by the 2019 CCCG Paper.

 AUTHORS:	Julia Cai, Alexa de Grandmont

-LAST UPDATE:	July 22nd, 2019
+LAST UPDATE:	July 30th, 2019

 LANGUAGE:	PYTHON
 VERSION:	3 and above